olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/setup-control-plane.md

 ![Plugins Settings](/docs/img/plugins/plugins_enable.png)

 1. You need to enable Plugins on a Control Plane.
 2. You need to enter Provider details to enable you to store and access your plugins.
-For this version of Tyk-Cloud, we are supporting Amazon AWS S3.
+For this version of Tyk Cloud, we are supporting Amazon AWS S3.
 If you haven't got an AWS S3 account, go to [https://aws.amazon.com/s3/](https://aws.amazon.com/s3/) and set one up.
 You will need the following details to configure SW3 within your Control Plane:
    * Your AWS Key ID
    * Your AWS Secret
    * Your AWS Region

 {{< note success >}}
 **Note**
-For this release of Tyk-Cloud, you need to enter your AWS Region manually.
+For this release of Tyk Cloud, you need to enter your AWS Region manually.
 {{< /note >}}

 ## AWS IAM Policy